odlp/insanity/README.md

 gem install insanity
 ```

-Don't forget to run `rebenv rehash` if you use Rbenv.
+Don't forget to run `rbenv rehash` if you use Rbenv.

 Alternatively add the following to your Gemfile: